 Once you click the “Terminate all sessions” button, potential intruders will be immediately logged out of your account.
 All active sessions, except yours, will be terminated.

-To enable Automatic logout, please open your “Settings” page, the “Security” tab, and click on the drop-down menu to pick the preferred time period after which you will be automatically logged out.
+To enable Automatic logout, please open the "Security" tab on your Settings page and click on the drop-down menu to pick the preferred time period after which you will be automatically logged out.

 At HitBTC you can keep track of recent activities on your account.
-Go to the ”Settings” page, and open the ”Security” tab.
+Go to the "Security" tab on your Settings page.
 You will see that this is where all sign-ins, password changes, 2FA enabling/disabling, money withdrawals, and other important events are recorded.

 Whitelisting withdrawal addresses